AntVith/AntVith/README.md

 ### Hi there 👋

-Imagine the Matrix + The "One Rule" of Fight Club + The Office.

 Magic

 Magic is what I thought coding/software engineering was because of the complex undertone associated with the field.

-After learning languages like JavaScript, Python, SQL, HTML, and CSS I now know what it takes to build "things".
+After learning languages like JavaScript, Python, SQL, HTML, and CSS I now know how to do "magic".

 I have worked on full stack web application projects mentioned below for you to take a look at.
 Feel free to let me know what you think!